YMUN brings together more than 1,800 delegates from over 40 countries, connecting youth from around the world with Yale

-In committee, YMUN uses YMUN Procedure, which we believe brings together the best of UNA-USA (American) style MUN, and THIMUN (international) style MUN.
-The new style emphasizes in-committee debate and builds critical thinking skills.
+In committee, YMUN uses UNA-USA (American) style MUN.
+UNA-USA Procedure emphasizes in-committee debate and builds critical thinking skills.
 Supplementing our existing new delegate committee and in-conference training, YMUN XLIV will see the debut of a comprehensive, pre-conference online delegate education program.
-YMUN will also premier an awards system without delegation awards that rewards collaboration and content creation, as opposed to product and competitiveness.
+YMUN will also incorporate an awards system with delegation awards (small and large) and individual delegate awards.
 In this manner, we hope to reward those delegates and schools who best embody the MUN spirit: effective diplomacy, collaboration and solving world issues.

 + "Lead Tomorrow"